An Activity-Based Model of Transport Demand for Greater Melbourne: Method

-The output of the algorithm is a \gls{csv} file containing the generated daily travel plans of the virtual population, in the form of travel diaries, not too dissimilar to the travel diaries provided in \vista.
-An example generated diary is given in Table~\ref{tab:diary}.
-The steps of the algorithm incrementally add data to the relevant header columns of the table, for all agents.
-What each column means, and how it is populated, is covered in subsequent sections.
+The output of the algorithm is a \gls{csv} file containing the generated daily travel plans of the synthetic travelers, in the form of travel diaries, not too dissimilar to the travel diaries provided in \vista.
+An example of a generated diary is given in Table~\ref{tab:diary}.
+The steps of the algorithm incrementally add data to the relevant columns of the table, for all agents.
+Column headings and the process detailing how the table is populated are explained in subsequent sections.

-We now describe the different parts of the process of Figure~\ref{fig:method}, that yields an output like that in Table~\ref{tab:diary}, in detail.
+We now describe in detail the different parts of the process of Figure~\ref{fig:method}, which produces an output like that in Table~\ref{tab:diary}.